Pupil Premium

 For mainstream schools, special schools and pupil referral units, Education and Skills Funding Agency (ESFA) will allocate PPG to local authorities the following amounts:

-£2,345 per pupil for each post-LAC in year groups reception to year 11
+£2,630 per pupil for each Looked-after child (LAC) or Previously Looked-after child (PLAC) in year groups reception to year 11

-£310 for each pupil aged 4 and over in year groups reception to year 11 who is either Ever 6 service child FTE or in receipt of pensions under the Armed Forces Compensation Scheme (AFCS) and the War Pensions Scheme (WPS)
+£350 for each pupil aged 4 and over in year groups reception to year 11 who is either Ever 6 service child FTE or in receipt of pensions under the Armed Forces Compensation Scheme (AFCS) and the War Pensions Scheme (WPS).

 How Service pupil premium differs from the pupil premium